Ps4lmmy/Cyber-Security-Automation-Project-1/README.md

 ## 🔮 Future Enhancements

+- Enable **live IMAP scanning** for continuous monitoring.
-- **SIEM Integration**: Direct forwarding of events to Splunk HTTP Event Collector (HEC)
+- **SIEM Integration**: Direct forwarding of events to Splunk HTTP Event Collector (HEC).
-- **Advanced ML Detection**: Machine learning models for phishing content identification
+- **Advanced ML Detection**: Machine learning models for phishing content identification.
-- **Expanded Threat Intelligence**: Integration with additional threat feeds
+- **Expanded Threat Intelligence**: Integration with additional threat feeds.
-- **Dashboard Interface**: Web-based dashboard for visualization and management
+- **Dashboard Interface**: Web-based dashboard for visualization and management.
-- **Automated Response**: Integration with SOAR platforms for automated remediation
+- **Automated Response**: Integration with SOAR platforms for automated remediation.

 ---

 ## ✅ Conclusion

-This project demonstrates how **strategic automation enhances phishing detection capabilities** by integrating multiple analysis techniques into a cohesive workflow.
+This project demonstrates how strategic automation enhances phishing analysis capabilities by integrating multiple investigation techniques into a cohesive workflow.
 The solution successfully combines:

-- Continuous email monitoring
+- Batch email analysis of stored .eml files
-- Multi-layered threat intelligence (VirusTotal + ClamAV)
+- Multi-layered threat intelligence (VirusTotal + ClamAV integration)
-- Comprehensive analysis of URLs, attachments, and headers
+- Comprehensive forensic analysis of URLs, attachments, and headers
-- Structured reporting for security operations
+- Structured reporting for security documentation and review

-The framework reduces manual analysis workload, accelerates incident response times, and provides a scalable foundation for organizational email security.
-The modular architecture allows for easy expansion and integration with additional security tools and platforms.
+The framework significantly reduces manual analysis workload, accelerates email threat investigation, and provides a scalable foundation for organizational email security processes.
+The modular architecture allows for easy expansion and integration with additional security tools and platforms for enhanced forensic capabilities.
 ---